dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 Field | P | Description
 :-----|:--------|:-----------
-Time offset | A | Q/R timestamp as an offset in microseconds from the Block pre-amble Timestamp.
+Time offset | A | Q/R timestamp as an offset in microseconds and optionally picoseconds from the Block preamble Timestamp.
 The timestamp is the timestamp of the Query, or the Response if there is no Query.
 ||
 Client address | A | The index in the IP address table of the client IP address.
 ||